learn-academy-2023-india/unit-4-assessment-BrandonKim922/interview-questions.md

 Similarities

-1.
+1. They are programming languages
-2.
+2. They are dynamic languages
-3.
+3. They both support for OOP

 Differences

-1.
+1. console.log vs puts || p
-2.
+2. === vs ==
-3.
+3. syntax and code structure

 Researched answer:

 2. What does it mean to implement a TDD workflow?

-Your answer:
+Your answer: TDD, Test Driven Development, is a method of testing code

-Researched answer:
+Researched answer: TDD is the philosophy of writing tests before it fails on purpose and creating the code to pass.

 3. What is a block in Ruby?

-Your answer:
+Your answer: A block is Ruby is a code of commanding an output.

-Researched answer:
+Researched answer: In Ruby, a block is a piece of code that can be passed to a method, just like a parameter.

 4. STRETCH: What is a version manager?

-Answer:
+Answer: A version manager in programming is a tool or software that helps developers manage and switch between different versions of programming languages, frameworks, libraries, or other software components installed on their development machines.

 ## Looking Ahead: Terms for Next Unit

 Research and define the following terms.

-1. Database migrations:
+1. Database migrations: Database migrations refer to the management of changes to a database schema over time.

-2. Model validations:
+2. Model validations: Model validations are rules or conditions applied to the data stored in a model (representing a database table) to ensure its correctness and integrity.

-3. Params:
+3. Params: "Params" is short for parameters and is commonly used to refer to parameters passed to a controller action in web development frameworks.